-In talking with customers every day, I’ve come to realize there is some confusion out there as to the various different aspects of a confined space and the rights and responsibilities of those working in or around them.
+In talking with customers every day, I’ve come to realize there is some confusion out there as to the various safety aspects of a confined space and the rights and responsibilities of those who work in or around them.
 Over the coming weeks, we’re going to do a series of summary posts in an effort to help clarify this topic a little.

 In this post, we’ll talk about the 2 main types of confined spaces – permit and non-permit required – and their differences.
-But before we talk about that, let’s first establish what a confined space is, shall we?
+But before we talk about that, let’s first establish what a confined space is as it pertains to worker safety, shall we?

-OSHA defines a confined space as being made up of 3 main parts: 1) being large enough for an employee to enter and perform work; 2) has limited or restricted means for entry or exit; and 3) is not designed for continuous occupancy.
-This describes many kinds of areas a worker can come in contact with on a daily basis.
+According to OSHA a confined space is a space that meets these criteria: 1) being large enough for an employee to enter and perform work; 2) has limited or restricted means for entry or exit; and 3) is not designed for continuous occupancy.
+This describes many kinds of areas a worker can come in contact with on a daily basis whether on a construction site or elsewhere.
 And it also illustrates what would be considered a non-permit required confined space.

 - a substance that has the ability to engulf or asphyxiate the entrant